 Advocates say Texas exploiting day laborers after Harvey

-HOUSTON (AP) — Hundreds of day laborers have quietly become an integral part of Texas’ recovery from Harvey, toiling in dangerous conditions amid the fear of being picked up by immigration authorities.
+Hundreds of day laborers like Miranda have quietly become an integral part of the recovery from Harvey, toiling in dangerous conditions amid the fear of being picked up by immigration authorities.

 Harvey damaged or destroyed 200,000 homes and flooded much of Houston and smaller coastal communities with record amounts of rain and high winds.
 In a construction industry that already had labor shortages before the storm, it created a massive demand for the kind of work that day laborers have long performed after hurricanes and tropical storms.